hbomb79/digital_website/HexSlide Readme.md

 Email: harryfelton12@gmail.com

 ### NOTES
-If you want to change the plugin settings permanently ( so you dont have to set the setting each time you call the plugin ) you can change them using the following directive:
+If you want to change the plugin settings permanently ( so you don't have to set the setting each time you call the plugin ) you can change them using the following directive:

 	$.fn.hexSlide.defaults;